Good publicity is literally something you can’t buy. And an interview with a member of the press is one of your main gateways to good publicity.

 2) They’re also looking for background information on the subject at hand.
 This information may not make its way into the story, but it will help them understand the subject matter and help them frame it better.

-3) Lastly, they’re looking for supporting material that will be used in the story, but won’t be directly quoted.
+3) They’re looking for supporting material that will be used in the story, but won’t be directly quoted.

 That said, here are some Dos and Don’ts for conducting a successful interview with a member of the press.